-The purpose of the magnet schools is to reduce high concentrations of poverty in schools; promote school integration; maximize use of school facilities and provide innovative educational opportunities.
-Therefore, we consider two key factors in considering magnet applications:
+The purpose of magnet schools is to reduce high concentrations of poverty in schools; promote school integration; maximize the use of school facilities and provide innovative educational opportunities.
+Therefore, we consider two key factors in the selection process for magnet applications:

 - Projected overall socioeconomic status of the school to which that student is assigned for next year.